Why Your Brain Creates Obstacles to Your Own Goals

 5. Distraction Disguised as Urgency

-But often, the timing isn’t random.
+But often, the timing is not a coincidence.

 Your Brain Is Energy Efficient, Not Goal Efficient

-It asks something much simpler:
+Instead, it asks something much simpler:

 - “Is this worth the energy cost?”